 Congress created this park in 1917 specifically to protect the wildlife living along the slopes and in the valleys of the Alaska Range.
-Only as an addition in 1980, when Congress tripled the park in size, did the entire massif of Mt.
-McKinley get squeezed into the boundaries of Denali National Park and Preserve.
+Only as an addition in 1980, when Congress tripled the park in size, did the entire massif of "the Mountain" get squeezed into the boundaries of Denali National Park and Preserve.

 When you visit, you will follow in the eager footsteps of over 90 years of fellow travelers, many of whom sought glimpses of the far north's inspiring wildlife, roaming an undeveloped wilderness.

-Wildlife in Denali are not caged or trained - sightings of animals can never be guaranteed like in a zoo.
+Wild animals in Denali are not caged or trained - sightings of wildlife can never be guaranteed like in a zoo.
 However, the more time you devote to exploring Denali, the ever-greater your chances of seeing wildlife will be.

 In simple numbers, many animals live in this beautiful and remote place:

 Some of the most iconic, large mammals, such as grizzly and black bears, wolves, caribou, moose and Dall's sheep, can be seen by lucky visitors.
 Some of the more-often seen small mammals include arctic ground squirrels, red squirrels, foxes and marmots.

 The bird life of Denali is varied and impressive.
 Golden eagles and the rare, often transitory bald eagles, are among the largest avifauna in the park.
 The most commonly seen birds include ravens, mew gulls, gray jays and ptarmigan.